 6.2 If the Client does not pay the balance by the due date, Maximum Adventure reserves the right to cancel the Client’s booking and pursue any monies owing.

-6.3 If Maximum Adventure cancels the Client’s trip, Maximum Adventure will endeavor to offer an alternative date or trip or refund all payment the Client has made to Maximum Adventure, except in the case of 6.1 (c).
+6.3 If Maximum Adventure cancels the Client’s trip, Maximum Adventure will endeavor to offer an alternative date or trip.
+No alternative trip or date will be offered in the case of 6.1 (c).
 Maximum Adventure will not be liable for any incidental expenses the Client may have incurred.
 The full extent of Maximum Adventure’s liability is limited to the course fee/services paid for by the Client.
 In the event of the Client accepting an alternative trip, the difference in price will be invoiced or credited accordingly.

 6.4 Maximum Adventure receives regular travel updates from the United Kingdom Foreign and Commonwealth Office and will not knowingly operate trips against the advice from the FCO.
 Where the FCO advises against ‘all but essential’ travel, the Client is advised to read the relevant advice and to decide whether they wish to be subjected to the risks associated with that country or region.
 The Client must ensure that their travel insurance is valid notwithstanding the FCO advice.

 In the event of the FCO changing their advice to ‘all travel’, this constitutes a force majeure and the trip will be cancelled.
 If the trip destination is UK based, the cancellation will be made if the advice is active 7-days prior to the trip start date.
 If the trip destination is outside of the UK, cancellation will be made if the advice is active 14-days prior to the trip start date.

 If the FCO change their advice to ‘all but essential’ travel after a booking has been made and the Client wishes to cancel their trip, the cancellation charges set out in section 5 will apply.